ARTICLES

 Writer Profile

-Born in Kanagawa Prefecture.
-After traveling to all 179 cities and towns in Hokkaido, he was enchanted by the charm and magic of the northern region and moved to Hokkaido in 2009.
-Since then, he has been involved in media interviews, filming, producing articles and videos, and planning and editing, mainly related to travel and regional revitalization.
+Originally from Kanagawa Prefecture, he traveled to all 179 cities and towns in Hokkaido, and was captivated by the charm and magic of the northern region, before moving to Hokkaido in 2009.
+Since then, he has been working on media coverage, filming, producing articles and videos, and planning and editing, mainly related to travel and regional revitalization.
 His mission is to "increase the number of Hokkaido fans."